tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Oct 01 2007

-Rodrick Davis (a 23-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Rodrick Davis (a 23-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Rodrick Davis had extensive experience in preaching his views to theists.
 He was not afraid.
 As Rodrick Davis entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Rodrick Davis used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Rodrick Davis argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.